 - How valuable is product presentation?

-Put simply, the more comprehensive your automation system, the longer it’s likely to take to build and implement.
-If you need a solution as quickly as possible, you’re probably going to lean towards a semi-automated solution vs. a fully automated workflow—depending on how highly you value long term consistency and/or product presentation.
+Suppose you need a solution as quickly as possible.
+In that case, you are probably going to lean towards a semi-automated solution vs. a fully automated workflow—depending on how highly you value long-term consistency and/or product presentation.

-Look further into the future and think about how important consistently high throughput speeds are to your company.
 A fully automated solution may take longer to implement—but consistently high throughput speeds will make up for that over time.
-A fully automated solution is also going to be more likely to hold up to your future growth needs.
+A fully automated solution will likely hold up to your future growth needs.

-Lastly, you’ll want to consider how valuable the presentation of your product is.
-If your product needs to remain recognizable among similar items or comes into direct contact with end users or patients, presentation is going to play a role in how you build your solution—and as a result how quickly you can roll it out.
+Lastly, you will want to consider how valuable the presentation of your product is.
+Suppose your product needs to remain recognizable among similar items or comes into direct contact with end users or patients.
+In that case, the presentation will play a role in how you build your solution—and as a result, how quickly you can roll it out.

-Without a crystal ball we can’t exactly predict the future.
-Your systems may need to perform differently or accomplish more down the road than they do today.
-Evaluating trends, expectations and goals surrounding your product can give you and your supplier a forecast of areas in your solution that might benefit from added flexibility.
+Evaluating trends, expectations, and goals surrounding your product can give you and your supplier a forecast of areas in your solution that might benefit from added flexibility.

 Plan for product changes, whether or not you expect to see a change in reality.
-Your solution should be designed with your product in mind, but providing some leeway in terms of dimensions, cosmetics, data collection etc., will ensure it suits your product in the future and can be easily modified as time marches on.
+Your solution should keep your product in mind, but providing some leeway in terms of dimensions, cosmetics, data collection, etc., will ensure it suits your product in the future and can be easily modified as time marches on.

 Growth is another factor you need to consider.
-Your solution can be designed in a way that prepares it for upgrades before they become necessary.
+You can design your solution in a way that prepares it for upgrades before they become necessary.
 Discuss your growth goals with your partner to pinpoint areas where future modifications might be needed to accommodate growth.

-By keeping the future in mind throughout the planning and design process, you can avoid building a solution you’ll eventually grow out of and instead build a system adaptable enough to grow with you.
+By keeping the future in mind throughout the planning and design process, you can avoid building a solution you will eventually grow out of and instead build a system adaptable enough to grow with you.